doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

    result is either a plain collection of objects (pure) or an array where the objects are nested in the result rows (mixed).
 -  ``Query#getSingleResult()``: Retrieves a single object.
-If the result contains more than one or no object, an exception is thrown.
+If the result contains more than one object, an ``NonUniqueResultException`` is thrown.
+If the result contains no objects, an ``NoResultException`` is thrown.
 The pure/mixed distinction does not apply.
 -  ``Query#getOneOrNullResult()``: Retrieve a single object.
 If no object is found null will be returned.
 -  ``Query#getArrayResult()``: Retrieves an array graph (a nested